thurcst/thurcst/README.md

 ## About Me

 - 21 years old, Developer since 2019
-- I’m currently working on @RoboCIn as researcher and at Ninamb as Front-end Dev.
+- I’m currently working on @RoboCIn as researcher and at Ninamb as Software Engineer.
-- Actualy learning Data Science and honing my Front-end skills.
+- Actualy learning Data Science.
-- I love Python!
+- I love Python and the power of Data!
-- You can reach me: @_arthur.anibal on Instagram and @anibal-costa on LinkedIn!
+- You can find me as @anibal-costa on LinkedIn!
 - Fun fact: I know more than 2000 musics.
 (Really)